- Policies

 Objective

-This system requires specific business operators to submit notifications regarding specified chemical substances that may be harmful to human health and ecosystems to their regional or municipal governmental authorities.
-The notifications, which are aimed at raising awareness among business operators of the amounts of substances released from their premises to the outside environment, must provide details of the amount of emissions released into the natural environment (including the atmosphere, rivers and other waterways, and soil).
-The regional or municipal governmental authority, in turn, submits the notifications to the relevant Minister having jurisdiction over the business.
+The PRTR system requires specific business operators to submit notifications regarding specified chemical substances (see 2.
+Target Chemical Substances) to the relevant Minister having jurisdiction over the business via the prefectural governor.
+The notifications, which are aimed at raising awareness among business operators of the amounts of substances released from their premises to the outside environment, must provide details of the amounts of emissions released into the natural environment (including the atmosphere, rivers and other waterways, and soil).

-The relevant government ministry then collates the notified data and calculates the total of reported emissions.
-It then estimates the amount of non-notified emissions, and makes all this information publicly available.
-Information regarding the data submitted by each business operator is also available on the Internet.
+The Ministry of Economy, Trade and Industry (METI) and the Ministry of the Environment (MoE) collate the notified data and calculates the total of reported emissions.
+They then estimate the amount of non-notified emissions and make all this information publicly available.
+Information regarding the data submitted by each business operator is to be also available on the Internet.

 However, products with low contents of specified chemical substances, solid substances, products for general consumer purposes and sealed products, which, due to the handling processes of the individual business operators, are all considered to have low emission levels, are not included.